-Our current program fee is \$160 per participant, which includes:
+Our current program fee is \$175 per participant, which includes:

 - 10 weeks/20 lessons led by trained coaches

 - Curriculum materials

 - Program t-shirt

-- Water bottle

 - 5K event registration

-- 5k medal and special event item

-Financial Assistance

-Every girl deserves to cross the finish line
+Financial Assistance Every girl deserves to cross the finish line

 Financial assistance is available to families who cannot pay the full registration fee.
-Girls on the Run of Northeast Wisconsin is proud to provide 30% in financial assistance each year.
-We are committed to being accessible to any girl who wants to participate and is dedicated to ensuring that program cost is never a barrier to participation.
+In 2022, Girls on the Run North Central Wisconsin was proud to provide \$3500 in financial assistance.
+We are committed to being accessible to any girl who wants to participate and are dedicated to ensuring that program cost is never a barrier to participation.